nagaraju274/studio/README.md

     When prompted, paste the corresponding value for each secret.

 2.  **Authorize Production Domain**: After your first successful deployment, App Hosting will give you a production URL (e.g., `your-app-name.apphosting.dev`).
 You **must** add this URL to the "Authorized domains" list in your Firebase Authentication settings, as described in Step 4.

+### Deploying with Other Platforms

+If you choose to deploy to another platform like Vercel or Netlify:
+- **Environment Variables**: You will need to set up the environment variables listed in `.env.local` using your chosen platform's dashboard or CLI.
+- **Authorized Domain**: You must add your production URL to the "Authorized domains" list in your Firebase Authentication settings for Google Sign-In to work.

 ## 📄 License